tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 ### Download sample dataset

+For the purposes of this demonstration, we will utilize the PostGIS-supplied data bundle You can learn more about the PostGIS tutorial [here](https://postgis.net/workshops/postgis-intro/) or download the data direcly from this [link](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip).

 ## Setup

-Once you establish a Tembo Geospatial Stack instance, cconnect to your Tembo.
+Once you establish a Tembo Geospatial Stack instance, you can copy the connect string from the UI and execute it in your terminal.
-Alternatively, you can fill in the following psql command:
+Alternatively, you can fill in and execute the following psql command:

 ```bash
 psql 'postgresql://postgres:<your-password>@<your-host>:5432/postgres'